emagiz/emdocs/mds/microlearning/intermediate-configuring--emagiz-event-streaming-design-an-event-processor.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 27th, 2021
+- Last update: March 18th, 2021
-- Required reading time: 4 minutes
+- Required reading time: 6 minutes

 ## 1. Prerequisites
 - Intermediate knowledge of the eMagiz platform